History of Hyeseong Kim in Timeline

 Hyeseong Kim

-Hyeseong Kim is a South Korean professional baseball player who plays second base, shortstop, and center field.
-He currently plays for the Oklahoma City Comets, the AAA affiliate of the Los Angeles Dodgers, to whom he is under contract.
-Before joining the Dodgers organization, Kim played in the KBO League for the Kiwoom Heroes.
+Hyeseong Kim is a South Korean professional baseball player who currently plays for the Los Angeles Dodgers of MLB as a second baseman, shortstop, and center fielder.
+Before joining the Dodgers, he played in the KBO League for the Kiwoom Heroes.
+He made his MLB debut on May 3, 2025.

 January 27, 1999: Hyeseong Kim's Birth

-On January 27, 1999, Hyeseong Kim was born.
-He is a South Korean professional baseball second baseman, shortstop, and center fielder.
+On January 27, 1999, Hyeseong Kim was born in South Korea.
+He is a professional baseball second baseman, shortstop, and center fielder.

 Others born on this day/year